lasados/Break-prediction.-Engines/README.md

 # Break-prediction.
 Engines

-This is a Jupyter Notebook with a simple solving task of engine break prediction.
+This is the repository with a Jupyter Notebook with a simple solution of task of engine break prediction.